science6uru/VEX-Robotics-PROS-Template/README.md

 - Use IMU to implement and tune PID in autonomous
 - Unify motor encoder data with IMU data to create a more stable movement system

+### PID
+This project uses MiniPID to calculate autonomous movements to optimize for speed and accuracy.

 ## Where everything is